xiaohanl95/GLAMM/README.md

 ## Running the model:
 The script c96L33_amip_glamm.sh can be used to run the model.
 It is currently set up to run with 384 nodes and 1 openmp threads, but the script has guidelines on how to update this.

+## 🚀 Usage

+### Requirements
+* **Host Model:** GFDL AM4.0.
+* **Input Data:**
+    * **Anthropogenic Emissions:** CEDS (Community Emissions Data System) for CMIP6.
+    * **Natural Emissions:** Online parameterizations for Sea Salt (Gong, 2003; Jaeglé et al., 2011) and Dust (Kok, 2011).

+### Running the Model
+The model can be run in a "double-call" diagnostic configuration (as described in the Part 1 paper).
+In this setup:
+1. The standard AM4.0 bulk aerosol scheme remains active for radiative transfer and cloud microphysics.
+2. GLAMM runs simultaneously as a passive tracer package, undergoing full microphysical processing without feeding back to the climate.
+This allows for direct evaluation of microphysical budgets without perturbing the host model's circulation.

+*See `[TODO: Insert Path to Run Scripts]` for example namelists and run scripts.*